eglawler03/MIST4610-Project1-Group7/README.md

 ![Queries](https://github.com/user-attachments/assets/37204bab-ca5e-4f11-bae6-e37f3c5dca67)
 Name of the database: ha_group7

-All queries are bookmarked and can be called using this format: CALL TP_Q1();
+All queries are bookmarked through stored procedures and can be called using this format: CALL TP_Qx(); where 'x' is the query number.